horikawa-t/MindCaptioning/code/README.md

 ## Decoding and encoding analyses (matlab, R2019b was used)
 - We implemented the decoding and encoding analyses using MATLAB.
-- Preprocessed fMRI data and features are need to be put in specified directory MindCaptioning/data/{fmri/feature}.
+- Preprocessed fMRI data and features should be located in specified directory MindCaptioning/data/{fmri/feature}.

 ### Analysis
 - Run the following script in MATLAB.